Skip to content

 • Post-lesson checks: Deploy exit tickets to confirm takeaways and identify remaining gaps

 Different types of understanding require different approaches.
 Match your method to whether you're assessing factual recall, conceptual understanding, or application ability.
-Research shows that probing misconceptions is particularly effective in fostering deeper thinking, encouraging critical analysis rather than simple recall.
+Probing misconceptions is particularly effective in fostering deeper thinking, encouraging critical analysis rather than simple recall.

 Traditional and tech-based methods provide the feedback needed to adapt your teaching.
 Using technology tools for real-time formative assessment can accelerate student learning by 6-7 months per year, making it one of the most powerful educational interventions available.

-A one-size-fits-all approach fails our diverse student population.
-When working to embrace student-centered learning, you should adapt your checks to accommodate different needs.
+A one-size-fits-all approach fails diverse student populations.
+Adapt your checks to accommodate different needs:

 Tools supporting personalized learning pathways can help organize students into skill-level groups for your review while you maintain complete control over instructional decisions.